Car-Man

-Car-Man (Кар-Мэн) is a Russian technopop band.
+Car-Man (Кар-Мэн) is a Russian techno-pop band.
 It was one of the top Soviet/Russian bands in the early and mid nineties.
-Car-Man created a massive fan following that ranged from music and dance to hair styles and speech.
+Car-Man gained a massive following that ranged from music and dance to hair styles and speech.
 The band won a number of top prizes in 1991.

 Car-Man was formed in 1989 by Sergey Lemokh and Bogdan Titomir.
 Their debut album called Vokrug sveta (Around the World) was very successful because of very exotic sound and style and for soviet pop scene.
-In 1991 the band had split - Lemokh stayed with Car-Man, while Titomir started a solo project, with debut album called Vysokaya Energya (High Energy).
+In 1991, the band had split, and as a result, Lemokh stayed with Car-Man, while Titomir started a solo project, debuting with the album Vysokaya Energya (High Energy).

-Car-Man released 6 major albums and number of secondary albums of live and re-mixed music.
+Car-Man released 6 major albums, and a number of secondary albums of live and remixed music.